 Instead of making cookies with my Christmas cookie cutters, I used them to make cute, upcycled Christmas ornaments.

 Crafting with felted wool sweaters is lovely, as the fabric doesn’t fray.
 And it turns out that Christmas cookie cutters are the perfect templates for classic Christmas shapes.
-This is a fun and easy craft that costs nothing as you use mainly repurposed materials.
+This fun and easy craft costs nothing as you use mainly repurposed materials.

 Sweater Upcycled Christmas Ornaments using Cookie Cutters

-This was a very relaxing craft I did in an evening while watching a Hallmark Christmas movie to get me in the mood.
+I did This very relaxing craft in an evening while watching a Hallmark Christmas movie to get me in the mood.
 I have a few Christmas cookie cutters and a pile of upcycled sweater Christmas ornaments.

 These included a reindeer (which I think might be a moose), a gingerbread man, a star, a snowman, Christmas trees, a stocking, and a heart.

-I have a Norwegian mother-in-law, and in Scandinavia, hearts aren’t just for Valentine’s day, but they are also a big deal when it comes to Christmas decorations.
+I have a Norwegian mother-in-law, and in Scandinavia, hearts aren’t just for Valentine’s Day but also a big deal when it comes to Christmas decorations.

-As I made a whole pile of upcycled sweater ornaments, I had enough to hang them up in a garland.
+As I made a whole pile of upcycled sweater ornaments, I had enough to hang them in a garland.
 I preferred to stick them on the Christmas tree where they could get lost.
 I think the ornaments look great together as a collection.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.